petermaerki/iterativetrimmer/README.md

 The resistance is adjusted in mutliple iterations by measuring and assembling of fix value resistors.

 * Needed: Resistor set, thinfilm, E24, values from 10 Ohm to 1 Mohm.
-*Target value should be between 50 Ohm and 1 Mohm.
+* The target value should be between 50 Ohm and 1 Mohm.

 ### Example